AnanyShah/portaldocs/portal-sdk/generated/top-extensions-hosting-service.md

 Outside of CoreXT, you may want to set `HostingServiceCreateDeploymentArtifacts` to default to true as IsOfficialBuild will not be defined.
 Note to change the output path of the build output use `HostingServiceCreateDeploymentArtifacts`.

 **Note:** Ev2 deployment rollout spec generation is enabled by default.
-To control Ev2 generation  Microsoft.Portal.Tools.v2.targets provides the following properties.
+To control Ev2 generation  Microsoft.Portal.Tools.targets provides the following properties.

 - `HostingServiceEv2ExportTemplates`: Defaults to `true`.
 When true will generate ev2 deployment artifacts to `HostingServiceEv2ServiceGroupRootSourceDir`.
 - `HostingServiceEv2OutputRootDir`: Defaults to `$(HostingServicePackageOutputRootDir)`.
 Root directory where generated Ev2 Rollout specs will placed.